Freshmen Admissions

 1. A complete application for admission, including all required documentation and the non-refundable application fee, must be submitted by all students except those who were previously enrolled at UWF in a degree program.

 2. Applications for admission are accepted as early as 12 months before the requested term of entry.
-Complete applications and supporting documents (i.e., all transcripts, test scores, etc.) must be submitted before the published application deadline date for the term desired.
+Complete applications must be submitted before the published application deadline date for the term desired.
 UWF reserves the right to return the application and application fee when the application is received after the published deadline or after any enrollment limit is reached for the requested term of entry.
 UWF also reserves the right to accept applications for admission after the deadline on a space-available basis.

 7. A final high school transcript showing the graduation date must be submitted as soon as issued to confirm the candidate’s eligibility to enroll.
 UWF reserves the right to rescind an applicant’s or student’s admission to the University if their final transcript demonstrates that they no longer meet the standards for admission.

-8. An application that contains false, fraudulent, or incomplete statements may result in denial of admission, denial of further registration, and/or revocation of degree(s) awarded.
+8. An application which contains false, fraudulent, or incomplete statements may result in denial of admission, denial of further registration, and/or revocation of degree(s) awarded.

 10. All FTIC students are required to participate in a New Student Orientation Program before enrollment.

-1. All students wishing to change their entry term must follow the outlined semester change process on the Undergraduate Admissions website in order to submit a new application.
-The application must be received before the published application deadline for the new desired term of entry.
+1. Applicants wishing to change their entry term must submit a Semester Change Request Form.
+The form must be received before the published application deadline for the new desired term of entry.

 2. A new application and application fee are required for applicants who accumulate additional academic coursework between the originally planned term of entry and the desired term of entry.